micromouseonline/micromouse-maze/README.md

 The library code is also available on its own at: https://github.com/micromouseonline/libMaze

-Finde out more about the micromouse contest at: http://www.micromouseonline.com
+Find out more about the micromouse contest at: http://www.micromouseonline.com

 This project is configured for gitflow.
 Development is through branches from develop.